Choosing a Projector for a Golf Simulator

 "An ultra short-throw projector is more often used in home theaters because, in a golf simulator, it will get pummeled by golf balls and break."

 Overwhelmed with the terminology?
 We get it.
 You can always ask for help.
-Call between 8am and 4pm Central Time and you'll get a real human who loves to talk aspect ratio.
+Send us a message or call Monday through Friday between 8am and 4pm Central Time and you'll get a real human who loves to talk aspect ratio.

 Search articles by tag: